AoshuangJi/1-D-photochemical-model/README.md

 * The most important subdirectories in the directory CHEM are: dochem.f - program related to all the chemistry and is to calculate the loss and production rate for species photo.f - program to calculate photolysis rates for species at different wavelength ranges
+* All the necessary data to run the model are in the directory DATA

 2. COMPILING THE MODEL
 IMPORTANT: Some options in the make files are system dependent.
 Find